Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 'The coolest thing ever!' - kid me

 As mentioned briefly in the Lemmy’s Land tribute, I had complicated feelings over Super Mario Sunshine back in the day.
 It was a killer app for the GameCube and I wanted to love it, but coming from Super Mario 64 and its DS remake I was disappointed.
-Now I appreciate it a lot more than I did then, and here's more comprehensive what I like and dislike about this 'classic'.
+Now I appreciate it a lot more than I did then, and here's more comprehensive look at what I like and dislike about the 'classic'.
 (Boy I feel old..)

 Don't flatter me, especially at one health.